pexus/PerfLog/README.txt

 application logger as it is based of standard J2EE/J2SE API and will work without any additional third party jars.

-PerfLog diagnostic features capture, cache and log key request data such as form data, request parameters, application debug trace, SOAP request  and response and SQL queries.
+Pexus PerfLog diagnostic features capture, cache and log key request data such as form data, request parameters, application debug trace, SOAP request  and response and SQL queries.
 Diagnostic logging can be disabled or enabled based on a specified request response threshold.

-PerfLogAppLogger package is based of standard Java - java.util.logging.*
+The PerfLogAppLogger package is based of standard Java - java.util.logging.*
 APIs.
-If you are using WebSphere environment, loggers created using this API enables changing log levels dynamically.
+If you are using IBM WebSphere environment, loggers created using this API enables changing log levels dynamically.

 Application Diagnostics